aman879/face-recognition/README.md

 - 🔍**Advanced Face Detection:** Let FaceRecoginiton do the hard work for you as it accurately identifies and boxes faces within your images
 - 📸**Upload and Analyze:** Simply upload your images, and watch as our app swiftly processes and displays the detected faces.
 - 🌐**Versatile Compatibility:** Whether it's a group photo, a selfie, or a professional shot, it's caters to all image types.
+- 🔢**Smart Search History:** Keep track effortlessly!
+It not only recognizes faces but also remembers the count of photos you've searched, providing a convenient way to manage and revisit your searches.